 (usually when your child is having consistently high blood sugar test results or is

 ill with vomiting or other symptoms of diabetic ketoacidosis).
 They'll also teach

 you how to interpret the results as part of your child's overall treatment plan.

 While glucose meters can help keep track of your child's blood sugar tests, writing

-down the results
+down the results or reviewing

-for you and the diabetes management team to see patterns and trends.
+the diabetes management team to see patterns and trends.